Jennifer Lopez On Balancing Motherhood And Her Career: ‘It Was Crazy’

 Becoming a single mother wasn’t something that Jennifer Lopez just stepped into and took control of as easily as she does so with new career projects.
 Instead, Jennifer reveals there has been much trial and error in discovering what works best for her and for her 8-year-old twins, Maximilian David Muñiz and Emme Maribel Muñiz.
-While Lopez gives her full 100% in everything she does from acting and singing to parenting, the Shades of Blue producer and star reveals she has fumbled the ball more than once in establishing good, healthy eating habits with her kids.
+While Lopez gives her full 100 percent in everything she does, from acting and singing, to parenting, the Shades of Blue producer and star reveals she has fumbled the ball more than once in establishing good, healthy eating habits with her kids.

 Jennifer Lopez Made The Mistake Of Letting David And Emme Plan The Meals